Arlettegarce/hello-world/README.md

 # hello-world
-This repository is to get a best understanding of GitHub
+This repository is to get a better understanding of GitHub my name is Arlette Garce Baez and I am a junior majoring in IT management